fionangq/databricks-Formula1-project/README.md

 # Formula 1 ETL pipeline project

 This is an ETL pipeline to ingest Formula 1 motor racing data, transform and load it to our data warehouse.
-The pipeline infrastructure is built using Azure Databricks and Spark core.
+The pipeline infrastructure is built using Azure Data Factory, Azure Data Lake, Databricks and Spark core.

 ## Architecture diagram
 ![Untitled drawio (1)](https://user-images.githubusercontent.com/107358349/173245389-06a3bed0-573c-4139-b451-0966055d464b.png)